Do people go through life on a predetermined path, like a straight line?

 "You're a brave one," she told me.
 "This won't take long.
 We'll have more answers for you when this is done.
 I promise."

 The queasiness in the pit of my stomach grew as I leaned forward to stare into the camera.
 Karen told me to sit back a few times because my eye darted around.
 The second time I backed off from the camera, I took a few deep breaths.

 "Do you need the garbage can?"
 Karen asked.
 I heard a plastic bag ruffle.

 "Why would I need that?
 I'm fine."

-"The dye that was injected can make people feel sick," she explained.
-"You look like you could spew any second, now."
+"The dye that was injected can make people feel sick," she said.
+"You look like you could spew any second now."

 I tried to laugh and almost gagged.
 After another deep breath, I waved Karen on.
 I wanted to get the test over with as soon as possible.